 Explainer: Origin of goods - Canadian customs

-Tariffs, duties, rules, trade agreements, CARM, loading docks, three-party warehousing… the logistics world is fraught with definitions, acronyms and processes, all affecting your ability to ship goods around the world.
-At Cole International, we believe the more you know, the better your goods go.
-Our Explainer posts are here to provide the info you need to make your next move.
+At Cole International, we believe that the more you know, the better your goods will go.
+Our Explainer posts provide valuable information you should know before you make your next move.

 Rules of origin and tariff treatment